From Romantic Romance to Ordered Disorder

 Wait a minute.
 You said “jokes” right?
 You have jokes in a book about social anxiety?

 Absolutely.
 Even people who suffer from social anxiety know how to laugh – although they probably don’t laugh too loudly.
 And their low self-esteem makes it easy for them (us) to laugh at themselves.
+You can see examples of this in this article.
+Laughing at ourselves makes it for us to get through the anxiety.
 Besides, this book isn’t intended solely for people who have social anxiety.
 It’s just as relevant for anyone who knows someone who might have it.
 It’s not a self-help book, although it does contain a few tips.
 It simply explains what social anxiety is – all aspects of it.

 Why did you write it?